ben-marlin/framediceroller/src/main/java/edu/guilford/README.md

 ```
 This uses another pop-up to display an error message.
 If you have trouble getting this to work, though, it's OK to skip it.

 At this point, you should have a working dice roller.
-You might experiment with layouts to get it to look better, but it should be functional.
+You might experiment with layouts to get it to look better, but it should be functional!

 ## Wrapping Up